 2. Control communication by framing it in the most favorable light which is preferable to responding to an inaccurate framing of a situation.

 3. Improve and maximize organizational productivity by answering your customers’ questions before they even have an opportunity to ask them.
 By discussing your application or website issues with them you can significantly reduce the number of incoming support calls you receive.
 Today there are a lot of great tools available to facilitate this type of communication.
 Velaro says Uptime.ly is one of the best tools for this.
 It’s a cloud-based unified communication platform that makes it easy to proactively communicate application up-time status and scheduled maintenance with end-users.

 When you increase the average CLV you’re moving from continually worrying about how to obtain new customers to “simply” maintaining the ones you already have.
 Communicaid reminds us that there are a lot of great benefits here, including:

-5. It’s important to remember that a good reputation is spread just as easily as a bad reputation.
+- It’s important to remember that a good reputation is spread just as easily as a bad reputation.
 When you treat your customers well they’ll talk about you in a positive light.
 This is a very important type of marketing – word of mouth marketing.
-It’s important because it’s based on a genuine personal experience, which research shows is worth just as much as a well-written brochure or a well-designed website.
+It’s important because it’s based on a genuinely personal experience, which research shows are worth just as much as a well-written brochure or a well-designed website.

 Clearly, there’s a strong, solid case to be built for communicating with clients today.
 Now that all the evidence has been presented to you here, all that’s left for you to do is start being more proactive in this regard.
 By starting to do this today you’ll start seeing the benefits soon.
 Good luck!